The largest nerve in the human body is the sciatic nerve.

 - It occurs on only one leg, not both.

-- It starts in the lower back or buttock and radiates towards the back of the thigh, usually in the lower part of the leg and / or the foot.
+- It starts in the lower back or buttock and radiates towards the back of the thigh, usually in the lower part of the leg and the foot.

-It is experienced, usually as a sharp pain, it can be described as a burning, burning, sharp or electric pain.
+It is experienced, usually as a sharp pain; it can be described as a burning, burning, acute or electric pain.

-It usually increases when you are standing or sitting for a long time, there is more relief when you are lying down or walking.
+It usually increases when you are standing or sitting for a long time; there is more relief when lying down or walking.

-Due to different nerve pathways, symptoms may occur in different parts of the leg or foot, depending on where the nerve is affected
+Due to different nerve pathways, symptoms may occur in other parts of the leg or foot, depending on where the nerve is affected.

 The sciatic nerve originates in the lower part of the spinal column in the lumbosacral plexus.
-From there it emerges from the pelvis and enters the gluteal region through the greater sciatic foramen.
-It comes out and arrives at the piriformis muscle descending in an inferolateral direction.
+It emerges from the pelvis and enters the gluteal region through the greater sciatic foramen.
+It arrives at the piriformis muscle descending in an inferolateral direction.